Iker-Goni/CSE284_IBD_methods_comparison/README.md

 There is currently a large discrepancy between the total number of segments, mean segment length, median segment length, and max segment length computed by germline as opposed to Beagle.
 We believe it is an issue with the input .ped file and will work to correct it.
 Some other future steps include:
 - Comparing runtime of each method
 - Estimating pi_hat from germline and Beagle results and comparing to plink
+- Update readme with the new results and guidance of peer reviewers